-I’ve been flattered, over the past week, to have several people ask me whether I would be buying or whether I had bought an iPhone — flattered that people thought I might possibly have the financial wherewithal or budgetary flexibility to buy one.
-However, with our recent house purchase, all the usual monthly bills, and the continuous challenge of supporting a family of three on one income, it simply hasn’t been a possibility.
+I’ve been flattered, over the past week, to have several people ask me whether I would be buying or whether I had bought an iPhone.
+It was all a misunderstanding, as most of them saw me reading How to Unlock your iPhone 7 or 7 Plus – Picozip, which I was reading not for me but for my brothers new iPhone.
+I am not saying I was not flattered that people thought I might possibly have the financial wherewithal or budgetary flexibility to buy one.
+But with our recent house purchase, all the usual monthly bills, and the continuous challenge of supporting a family of three on one income, it simply hasn’t been a possibility.

 Sure, I’d love to have one.
 If Apple is listening, here are some things that would make me more likely to buy one: